Akil Baddoo Player Props: Tigers vs. Orioles

 Akil Baddoo At The Plate

+- In 43.8% of his games this year (seven of 16), Baddoo has picked up at least one hit, and in three of those games (18.8%) he recorded at least two.

-- He has not hit a long ball in his 16 games this year.
+- He has not hit a home run in his 16 games this year.

 - Baddoo has driven in a run in one game this year.

-- He has scored in six games this year (37.5%), but has had no multi-run games.
+- He has scored in six of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.